 Extreme Hazard!
-Do not use a rearward facing child restraint on a seat protected by an air bag in front
+Never use a rearward facing child restraint on a seat protected by an active airbag in front of it.
+Death or serious injury to the child can occur.

 When using a child seat with a support leg, the support leg must rest securely on the floor.